5ha0/fortools/README.md

 **Iconcache**
 Now, this module analyzes Windows 7/10.
 And parse only meanigful contents in forensics.
 This module will analyze only iconcache.db files.
 If you want to analyze other files like iconcache_##.db, you can use *thumbnail analysis*.
+*File section information*
+- First Section: The path information for icons that are installed by default during Windows installation, and the application that users view or run, are stored in order.
+- Second Section: Path information for links or short icons is saved.
+- Third Section: After Windows is installed, icon path information for applications that you have run, viewed, and copied is saved in order.
   About functions
 ->extension_filter: you can find file path of specific extension file<br>